david-zwicker/video-analysis/projects/tail_segments/README.md

 TODO
 ----
 * produce plot after manually aligning
-* rename button from OK to Save
 * do something about touching tails
 * think about adding a GUI for determining line scan parameters
-* GUI for measuring lines
 * Plot extrapolated centerline